 Specify the threshold for the usage rate of the Java Tenured(Old) Gen area used by the target Java VM.
+If G1 GC is specified as the GC method, read it as G1 Survivor Space.

 Monitor Non-Heap Memory Rate